regb/scala-game-library/README.md

 For a long time, the only way to use SGL was to declare direct source dependencies.
-That proved relatively unsuccessful and most of the Scala community seems to belive that binary dependencies is the way to go.
+That proved relatively unsuccessful and most of the Scala community seems to believe that binary dependencies is the way to go.
 Since SGL is still an early prototype, I wasn't very keen on publishing a stable version as a binary that people could just depend on through Maven.